Sacramento man ‘crushed’ and killed by ATV at Oceano Dunes SVRA, State Parks says

 A Cal Fire crew responded to the scene but was dismissed shortly afterward.
 A San Luis Obispo County Sheriff’s Office coroner-investigator was also sent to begin a death investigation, Pearce said.

-The man, whose identity was not released pending notification of his family, was 35 years old and from Sacramento, according to Pearce.
+The man, whose identity was not released pending notification of his family, was from Sacramento, according to Pearce.

 The man was at the park on Friday with a group of other riders who did not witness the crash, Pearce said.